Tabs of the United States Army: Mountain

-The Mountain tab is a part of the SSI of the 10th Mountain Division and the 86th Infantry Brigade Combat Team (Mountain) and worn informally by cadre of the Northern Warfare Training Center and the Army Mountain Warfare School.
-The 10th Mountain Division retains the Mountain tab for historical purposes but is currently organized as a conventional light infantry division.
+The Mountain tab is part of the SSI of the 10th Mountain Division and the 86th Infantry Brigade Combat Team (Mountain) and worn informally by cadre of the Northern Warfare Training Center and the Army Mountain Warfare School.
+These units specialize in conducting or teaching warfare within the alpine operational environment.
+The Mountain tab was first introduced when the 10th Light Division was redesignated the 10th Mountain Division in 1944.

 Although they do not wear the Mountain tab, mountain warfare training is a basic component of the US Army's Ranger School and each US Army Special Forces Group maintains detachments that specialize in mountain warfare.